Is My Business Vulnerable to Ransomware?

 Working with an IT security provider that can identify risks and ensure that your data is protected according to compliance standards can go a long way toward managing potential threats and keeping your data safe.

-Many organizations employ a Managed Services company that focuses explicitly on IT security, ensuring that your organization—and its data—are protected as it grows and changes.
+Many organizations employ a managed IT support company that focuses explicitly on IT security and Cybersecurity consulting services, ensuring that your organization—and its data—are protected as it grows and changes.

-With over 40 years of providing IT Solutions to all types and sizes of organizations, Kelley Connect has the right kind of focused expertise to provide IT security to government agencies in the Portland, Oregon area.
+With over 40 years of providing IT solutions to all types and sizes of organizations, Kelley Connect has the right kind of focused expertise to provide IT security to any type of business.

 Our highly-skilled team is equipped with the latest knowledge and tools to provide your network with the highest possible level of protection and keep you on the cutting-edge of cybersecurity.

-If your agency needs advice on how to protect your data from ransomware, get in touch with one of Kelley Connect’s consultants today.
+If your agency feels especially vulnerable to ransomware and needs advice on how to protect your data, get in touch with one of Kelley Connect’s consultants today.